IALSA/IalsaSynthesis/libs/documents/architecture.md

 In many cases the `IalsaSynthesis` functions will do the heavy-lifting, but it's the responsibility of the Conference repository code to call the package.

-IalsaPresentation Repository of Shiny Reports
+IalsaPresentation Repository of Interactive Reports
 =============================================
 The system's [presentation layer](http://martinfowler.com/eaaDev/SeparatedPresentation.html) has two complementary branches.
 The interactive web page that is hosted on OU's [Shiny](http://shiny.rstudio.com/gallery/) server is discussed here.
 The static reports are discussed in the subsequent section.
 The code in this repository uses datasets that were already groomed; it contains very little manipulation.